maniksurtani/jules_test/naturopath_chat/README.md

 ### Running Locally
 1. Clone this repository (if applicable).
+2. Set up `uv` as described in Prerequesites.
-2. Navigate to the `naturopath_chat` directory.
+3. Navigate to the `naturopath_chat` directory.
-3. Make the development script executable: `chmod +x run_dev.sh`
+4. Make the development script executable: `chmod +x run_dev.sh`
-4. Run the development server: `./run_dev.sh`
+5. Run the development server: `./run_dev.sh`
-5. Open your web browser and go to `http://127.0.0.1:5000`.
+6. Open your web browser and go to `http://127.0.0.1:5000`.

 ## Deployment